The major U.S. stocks were falling Monday. As of noon:

-Here are three stories moving markets on Monday afternoon:
+Here are three stories helping shape the market Monday afternoon: